-One or two prominent activists recently have declared they have given up on avoiding catastrophic climate change.
+One or two prominent activists [in 2015] declared they had given up on avoiding catastrophic climate change.
 An article 'In Defence of Inaction' by Dave Pollard was written to defend this 'rational' argument for giving up.

 But you know what?
 Throwing our hands up in the air seems like a pretty ridiculous thing to do at this point.

 Because capitalist civilization is doomed we should not work on building an alternative?
 Because climate change is going to wreck a lot of the planet we shouldn't try to create our alternative world?